 Once the power is completely out, wait for about 15 minutes since the airbag sensors are designed to deploy even when the car loses its power.
 Once you are sure that the airbags won’t deploy, disconnect the sensor and install a new one.
 The location of the sensor varies from car to car, so you would have to refer the car’s manual in order to find the location of a particular sensor.
 You might also have to remove the front fender and side door panels.

 You have to reset the trouble code with an OBD2 Scanner after a replacement of the airbag sensor.

 Airbag Sensor Replacement cost

 The airbag sensor is a sensitive component, and so is the replacement.
 This can take as long as 2 hours even for a professional to properly diagnose and install the airbag sensor.
 The parts are usually not expensive at all.
 However, the process of replacing it can be highly critical, which is why it can cost a lot more in terms of labor.

 Therefore, the average cost for replacing an airbag sensor for most vehicles can range anywhere between $250 to as much as $350 depending on the type of the vehicle, the design, and other such factors.
 It is usually recommended to get it fixed by an expert mechanic.

-However, you can also do it yourself at home and save up on the labor cost significantly.
-Depending on the type of the vehicle, the price for the impact sensor or the airbag sensor could be anywhere starting from $45 and going all the way up to $281.
-It’s recommended doing market research before getting it fixed.
+However, you can also do it yourself at home and save on the labor cost significantly.
+Depending on the type of the vehicle, the price for the impact sensor or the airbag sensor could be anywhere starting from $45 going all the way up to $281.
+It’s recommended to do market research before getting it fixed.